briodan/Thermostat_scheduler/README.md

 - blueprint setpoint are set to 2 degrees above target to avoid run-off (TO DO) this might change to match the target temperature

 **Larger TO DO:**
-- allow user to specify temeprature ranges manually for the temperature entities (will allow usage with C or F)
 - check into an other changes required to support both C and F in the integration or blueprint
 - allow user to specify thermostat name during setup and drive entity name from it (allows usage of multiple thermostats)
 - look into adjusting the setpoints to reduce the risk of run-off